Skip to content

 Installation

-Plase make a clone of this repository first.
-In the terminal,
+Please clone this repository first.
+In the terminal:

 git clone https://github.com/Immune-Regulation-in-Cancer/OmicsBridge.git